 In a case where the segregated facility is considered superior, the court should determine whether the services which make that placement superior could be feasibly provided in a non-segregated setting.
 If they can, the placement in the segregated school would be inappropriate under the Act.
-Framing the issue in this manner accords the proper respect for the strong preference in favor of mainstreaming while still realizing the possibility that some handicapped children simply must be educated in segregated facilities either because the handicapped child would not benefit from mainstreaming, because any marginal benefits received from mainstreaming are far outweighed by the benefits gained from services which could not feasibly be provided in the non-segregated setting, or because the handicapped child is a disruptive force in the non-segregated setting.
+Framing the issue in this manner accords the proper respect for the strong preference in favor of mainstreaming while still realizing the possibility that some handicapped children simply must be educated in segregated facilities either because the handicapped child would not benefit from mainstreaming, because any marginal benefits received from services which could not feasibly be provided in the non-segregated setting, or because the handicapped child is a disruptive force in the non-segregated setting.

 DeVries at 878-79, quoting Roncker v.
 Walter, 700 F.2d 1058, 1063 (6th Cir.
-1983), cert. denied, 464 U.S. 864.

-In Hartmann v.
-Loudon County Bd. of Educ., 118 F. 3d 996, 1001 (4th Cir.
-1997), cert. denied, 522 U.S. 1046 (1998), the Fourth Circuit reconfirmed the mainstreaming standards set forth above, noting that the IDEA's mainstreaming provision establishes a presumption, not an inflexible federal mandate.
-Nevertheless, both DeVries and Hartmann mandate that school systems mainstream all disabled children unless the one of following situations exist:
+1983), cert. denied, denied, 522 U.S. 1046 (1998), the Fourth Circuit reconfirmed the mainstreaming standards set forth above, noting that the IDEA's mainstreaming provision establishes a presumption, not an inflexible federal mandate.
+Nevertheless, both DeVries and Hartmann mandate that school systems mainstream all disabled children unless one of following situations exist: